TallKite/linnstrument-firmware/README.md

 * Harmonic Table layout translates to (+4 +3) or (+7 +3)

 The column offset can be set for each split independently.
 You can have one of these six layouts on the left for easy chord playing (probably with pitch bending off) and the usual layout on the right for easy melody playing, somewhat analogous to an accordion's layout.
 Accessed through the microLinn menu.

+You can set both column offsets at once by linking them.
+In the upper right there are two split buttons.
+Hold the right one and tap the left one.
+You'll be switched to the left split, and the left offset will change to match the right offset.
+Both split buttons remain lit up, and any change affects both offsets.
+To unlink them, tap either split button.

+----->  All microLinn per-split settings can be linked this way.  <------

 *Details: Beware, if the column offset is 2 and the row offset is an even number, you lose half the notes and only get a whole-tone scale.
 In general, the column offset and the row offset should not have any common factors.
 If they do, both the row offset and the column offset will be displayed in red.*